letmaik/CCF/tests/modules/README.md

 ### Library bundle with global exports

-We assume that the bundle defines variables in the outer/global scope.
+We assume that the bundle defines variables in the global scope.

 An example is the browser bundle of the [jsrsasign](https://github.com/kjur/jsrsasign) library.